anirudhprmar/word-grind/README.md

 - [ ]- Use tools like Google Forms for quick feedback.

-- [ ]- additional features to work on : llm suggestions after quiz a analysis , chat with an llm , speech to text conversation and one to one call   with aiusing the word you are learning, learderboard
+- [ ]- additional features to work on : llm suggestions after quiz a analysis , chat with an llm vercel ai sdk , speech to text conversation and one to one call   with aiusing the word you are learning, learderboard